 Anyone who wants to run the Women’s Half Marathon should complete the online application during the initial application period.
 (All exact dates are on the Entry page.)

 Runners may apply only once, under a name they commonly use.
 (All entrants accepted may be required to verify their identity at race packet pickup.
 This is necessary to help ensure that the lottery is fair and even and that everyone has the same odds.)

 We expect that runners are generally honest, so anyone caught trying to subvert or “game” this system may be barred from all future VHTRC events.

 The following description assumes that there will be a lottery.
-We have never needed a lottery in this event, so none of this has ever mattered.

 All applicants have an equal chance to enter the race, with the exception of a very few women with "priority" status.
 Those with priority status are prior race directors of the WHM and prior overall winners of the event.
 Women in these classes will be guaranteed selection if they apply and will not have to go through the lottery.
 These women do not receive free entry.
 Everyone must pay to run the race.

 At the end of the application period, the people with priority will be moved to the official entrants list and will not be in the lottery.
 The remainder will be in the lottery.
 After the lottery is over, we will publish lists of all who are eligible to pay and join the entrants list and those who may ask to be on the waiting list.